 A one-way trip lasts about 40 minutes and costs 510 yen.

-Getting around the island
+Getting around Ogijima

 While you can rent electrical bicycles on the islands, you cannot use them inside the village where most of the art is located.
-They will only be useful if you want to quickly reach the island’s lighthouse located to the northern end of the island.
+They will only be useful if you want to quickly reach the island’s lighthouse located at the northern end of the island.

 Inside the village, the only way to get around is to walk.
-Wear comfortable shoes, the village is built on the side of a hill, some streets can be steep.
+Wear comfortable shoes, the village is built on the side of a hill, and some streets can be steep.

 Art on Ogijima